PaulTiberiu/motor_calibration_pogobot/examples/DemoCalibration/README.md

 Function that makes the robot turn slightly to the right for 5 seconds.
 - **LED Color:** Baby blue.
-- **Behavior:** Reduces the left motor's power to X% while keeping the right motor at full power.
+- **Behavior:** Reduces the left motor's power to 80% while keeping the right motor at full power.

 ```C
 void move_hard_right(void);